TOD-theses/paper-T-RACE/main.typ

 In the file `displacement.py`, they replay the normal execution order at the lines 154-155, and the reverse execution order at the lines 158-159.
 They only execute $T_A$ and $T_V$ (in normal and reverse order), but do not execute any intermediate transactions.

 === Block environments
-When we analyze a pair of transactoins $(T_A , T_B)$, it can be, that these are not part of the same block.
-The execution of these transactoins can depend on the block environment they are executed in, for instance if they access the current block number.
+When we analyze a pair of transactions $(T_A , T_B)$, it can be, that these are not part of the same block.
+The execution of these transactions can depend on the block environment they are executed in, for instance if they access the current block number.
 Thus, executing $T_A$ or $T_B$ in a different block environment than on the blockchain may alter their behaviour.
 From our intuitive TOD definition, it is not clear which block environment(s) we use when replaying the transactions in normal and reverse order.

 #heading(level: 4, numbering: none)[Code analysis of @zhang_combatting_2023]
 The block environment used to execute all transactions is contained in `ar.VmContext` and as such corresponds to the block environment of $T_a$.
 This means $T_a$ is executed in the same block environment as on the blockchain, while $T_v$ and the intermediary transactions may be executed in a different block environment.